-Any Proceeding arising of out of or relating to this Agreement or any Contemplated Transaction may be brought in the courts of the State of , County of , or, if it has or ca in acquire jurisdiction n, in the United S States District Court for the District of , and ea ach of the parties irrevocably submits to the exclusive e jurisdiction of each s uch court in any such Proceeding, waiv es any objection it may now or here after have to venue or to convenience of fo rum, agrees that all claims in respect of the Proceedi ng shall be heard and determined only in an v such court, and agrees not to bring any

-Proceeding arising out of or relating to this Agreement or any Contemplated Transaction in any other court.
+Any Proceeding arising out of or relating to this Agreement or any Contemplated Transaction may be brought in the courts of the State of , County of , or, if it has or can acquire jurisdiction, in the United States District Court for the District of , and each of the parties irrevocably submits to the exclusive jurisdiction of each such court in any such Proceeding, waives any objection it may now or hereafter have to venue or to convenience of forum, agrees that all claims in respect of the Proceeding arising out of or relating to this Agreement or any Contemplated Transaction in any other court.
 The parties agree that either or both of them may file a copy of this paragraph with any court as written evidence of the knowing, voluntary and bargained agreement between the parties irrevocably to waive any objections to venue or to convenience of forum.
 Process in any Proceeding referred to in the first sentence of this Section may be served on any party anywhere in the world.